Malware and Threats

 A trojan is malicious software that disguises itself as something legitimate or useful in order to trick a user or system into allowing it.

-A worm is malware that can spread between systems on its own without always relying on a user to manually run it each time.
+Malware that can spread between systems on its own without user action each time.